Project: IoT lab for SME 2.0

 To strengthen small and medium-sized enterprises in the Linnaeus region regarding IoT matters, good examples need to be highlighted, knowledge levels need to be increased, and experiments need to be conducted.
 Experimental technological development, aligned with the company's strategy, has proven to be crucial in understanding how the technology can be utilised and applied in innovation processes.

-Since autumn 2019, Linnaeus University has worked intensively with IoT, based on these premises.
-We have established a close collaboration with Kalmar Energi and Wexnet, which have extensive experience in infrastructure issues.
-From 1 July, 2021, to 30 April, 2023, the work was further developed within the project IoT Lab for SMEs.
-Within the current project, we will continue the activities that worked well and further refine the work.
-Kalmar Energi and Wexnet will continue to work with us, even though they are no longer formal project partners.
-Companies in the Linnaeus region are given the opportunity to deepen their IoT-related knowledge.
-This may include companies wanting to work with IoT to streamline their operations, reduce costs and/or their carbon footprint, or develop new digital innovations and business models.
+Since the fall of 2019, Linnaeus University has focused on IoT.
+We have established close collaborations with Kalmar Energi and Wexnet, who have extensive experience in infrastructure issues.
+Between 2021 and 2023, the work was further developed within the project IoT Lab for SMEs.
+As part of the current project, we will further develop the activities that worked well and refine the work further.
+Kalmar Energi and Wexnet will continue to work with us, even though they are no longer formal partners in the project.

 Facts about the project